 Best use is as scalp massage oil.
-However, heating borage oil breaks down the fatty acids and degrades the quality.
+However, heating borage seed oil breaks down the fatty acids and degrades the quality.
 Apply it directly to the scalp at room temperature or slightly cold and massage scalp thoroughly then leave in overnight.
-Shampoo and condition as normal afterwards.
+Shampoo and condition the next morning.

 Warning: The leaves of the borage flower have been found to contain small amounts of toxins, which can lead to liver damage.
 Always purchase borage oil certified free of unsaturated pyrrolizidine alkaloids.
 Due to the issues associated with taking it internally, I would recommend sticking to topical use.
 Consuming the supplements has been documented to cause loose stool and stomach pain.
 Stick with using it externally and you’re good.
-If you still prefer supplement form as well, evening primrose oil and black currant oil are possible replacements (the two oils will be covered in the next few posts).
+If you still prefer supplement form as well, evening primrose oil and black currant oil are better replacements.

 If you enjoyed this post, you’ll be interested in The Ultimate Hair Growth Guide, a comprehensive tool for recovering from hair loss, regrowing bald spots and filling in thin areas of your scalp.
 Learn more and grab your discounted copy HERE.